ronsm/CASAS-Model-Generator-AL-Validator/README.md

 pp. 501–513, Jul.
 2020, doi: 10.1016/j.neucom.2018.10.104.
 ```

-The software forms part of a system to enable simulation of a real smart home with multiple HAR classifiers, to enable experiments in active learning.
+This software forms part of a system to enable simulation of a real smart home with multiple HAR classifiers, to enable experiments in active learning.

 ## Usage